h30306/Sentiment-Based-Masked-Language-Modeling-for-Improving-Sentence-Level-Valence-Arousal-Prediction/README.md

 * Build a new virtual environment
 * Install python3 requirements: `pip install -r requirements.txt`
 * Run `cd ./Models` to the model folder
-* Choose the parameter you want to run in the sh files
+* Choose the parameter you want to run in the sh files to train different models
 * Train your own models

 ## Training Insturctions